-Symphony Orchestra:.
-The university orchestra presents a concert each semester and performs in opera productions.
+Symphony Orchestra: The Symphony Orchestra presents a concert each semester and performs in opera productions.
 In addition to the standard symphonic repertoire, the orchestra often performs special assignments, such as recording for films.
 Membership is open to all students through audition.